 - 1. Guidance and a deeper understanding of employees' needs in order to maintain them and help them grow, develop, creative thinking, creativity, independence and social support. - 2.
-Achieving suitability and harmony between individual and organizational needs to raise the morale of employees. - 3.
+Achieving suitability and harmony between individual and organizational needs to raise the morale of Employees. - 3.
 Redesigning the job in a way that reduces stress and conflicts, and this requires periodic review of job description cards, taking into account modern tasks and activities, and using technology. - 4.
 Developing training programs targeting both mental and organizational health, individual well-being and continuous improvement. - 5.
-Providing appropriate material and moral support and appreciation to help employees satisfy their various material and moral needs and desires.
+Providing appropriate material and moral support and appreciation to help Employees satisfy their various material and moral needs and desires. - 6.
+Creating opportunities for Employees to communicate with their colleagues and with managers and the organization significantly, through teamwork, job expansion, job enrichment, employee empowerment, and precisely defining the role played by the individual. - 7.
+Focusing on the human and social aspects together and working to provide a stable work environment that helps the worker connect with the organization.

-The researchers believe that achieving a sense of dedication is of great importance in achieving goals, working in a spirit of cooperation and enthusiasm, and that feeling dedication to work is one of the aspects that the employee and the organization need to transfer their relationship to a higher level than being a member of the work group, but an effective member in achieving the organization's goals with help and construction.
-Strong relationship with work groups.
+The researchers believe that achieving job absorption is of great importance in achieving goals, working in a spirit of cooperation and enthusiasm, and that job absorption is one of the aspects that the employee and the organization need to transfer their relationship to a higher level than being a member of the work group, except an effective member in achieving the organization's goals with the help and building a strong relationship.
+With working groups.